beowolx/haiku-search/README.md

-# Haiku
+# Haiku-Search

 [![Build Status](https://github.com/beowolx/haiku/actions/workflows/ci.yaml/badge.svg)](https://github.com/beowolx/haiku/actions)

 ## Overview
-Haiku is a high-performance fuzzy search library designed for web applications.
+Haiku-Search is a high-performance fuzzy search library designed for web applications.
 It is built using Rust and compiled to WebAssembly, providing lightning-fast search capabilities directly in the browser.
-This combination allows Haiku to execute complex search algorithms efficiently, taking advantage of Rust's performance and safety features.
+This combination allows Haiku-Search to execute complex search algorithms efficiently, taking advantage of Rust's performance and safety features.

 ## Powered by Rust and WebAssembly
-Haiku leverages the power of Rust and WebAssembly to run directly in web browsers, offering significant performance improvements over traditional JavaScript search libraries.
-By compiling to WebAssembly, Haiku provides near-native speed, making it ideal for applications requiring quick search responses on large datasets.
+Haiku-Search leverages the power of Rust and WebAssembly to run directly in web browsers, offering significant performance improvements over traditional JavaScript search libraries.
+By compiling to WebAssembly, Haiku-Search provides near-native speed, making it ideal for applications requiring quick search responses on large datasets.

 ## Algorithms
-Haiku implements two primary algorithms:
+Haiku-Search implements two primary algorithms:
 - **N-gram Indexing**: This technique breaks down text into chunks (n-grams) and indexes them for quick lookup, allowing us to quickly narrow down potential matches.
-- **Bitap Algorithm**: For precise matching, Haiku uses the Bitap algorithm, which supports a configurable number of errors.
+- **Bitap Algorithm**: For precise matching, Haiku-Search uses the Bitap algorithm, which supports a configurable number of errors.
 It is effective for short to medium text lengths and allows for approximate string matching.

 ## Installation
 WIP
-Since Haiku is compiled to WebAssembly and not published on NPM, it can be included in your project by directly linking to the generated WebAssembly and JavaScript loader files.
+Since Haiku-Search is compiled to WebAssembly and not published on NPM, it can be included in your project by directly linking to the generated WebAssembly and JavaScript loader files.
 Here is how you can include it in your web project:
 ```html
 <script type="module">
     import init, { SearchConfig, SearchEngine } from './path/to/haiku_pkg/haiku.js';